 Example: 3 RE (three separate units) attempt an attack.
-The player has 1T of on-map supply available.
-The 1T can be used to pay for one unit, and the rest would be marked Low.
+The player has 1T of supply available.
+The 1T can be used to pay for one unit, and the others would be marked Low.
 If the same attack was done by a single multi-step unit, it would be marked Low and the 1T would be wasted.